home> poets> Barbara Hickson biography

 Roselle Angwin

 Barbara lives in Lancaster with her husband and is a keen fell-walker, organic gardener and nature conservation volunteer.
-She is currently working with the University of Cumbria’s BOOM (Back On Our Map) project on the reintroduction and monitoring of endangered species to areas of north Lancashire and south Cumbria.
+She is currently working with the National Trust and Natural England monitoring hazel dormice in North Lancashire woodlands.